-NOTE: Textbooks for online courses may be purchased from any supplier.
+Note to online and guest students: Textbooks for online courses may be purchased from any supplier.
 For financial aid in payment, contact your financial advisor at the university where you are completing your degree.
 Andrews University degree students who have confirmed that funds are available will then purchase the books themselves and send receipts to their financial advisor for reimbursement.